This creamy baked blood orange cheesecake is a stunning but simple dessert that showcases blood oranges beautifully!

 I used to think that I didn’t like baked cheesecakes, favouring the easy no bake kind instead.
 They seemed too rich, heavy and cloying to me.
 But I just hadn’t found the right recipe.

-What is the secret to making a lighter cheesecake?
+What is the secret to making a lighter baked cheesecake?

 This cheesecake borrows a method I found in a recipe from “Sweet” by Ottolenghi and it involves gently folding whisked egg whites into the cheesecake mixture just before baking.